The Willows (story): Plot summary

 At one point, the two men see a traveler in his "flat-bottomed boat".
-However, the man appears to be warning them and ultimately crosses himself before hurtling forward on the river, out of sight.
-During the night, mysterious forces emerge from within the forest, including dark shapes which seem to trace the narrator's consciousness, tapping sounds outside their tent, shifting gong-like noises, bizarre shadows, and the appearance that the willows have changed location.
+However, the man appears to be warning them and ultimately appears to cross himself before hurtling forward on the river, out of sight.
+During the night, mysterious forces emerge from within the forest, including terrifying huge dark shapes launching from the willow branches upward into the sky, tapping sounds outside their tent, shifting gong-like noises, bizarre shadows, a feeling that the atmosphere has grown heavy and is crushing them, and the appearance that the willows have menacingly changed position, crowding toward the tent.
 In the morning, the two realize that one of their paddles is missing, a slit in the canoe needs repair, and some of their food has disappeared.
 A hint of distrust arises between them.
 The howling wind dies down on the second day, and a humming calm ensues.
-During the second night, the second man, the Swede, attempts to hurl himself into the river as a "sacrifice".
+During the second night, the Swede attempts to hurl himself into the river as a "sacrifice".
 However, he is saved by the narrator.
 The next morning, the Swede claims that the mysterious forces have found another sacrifice which may save them.
 They discover the corpse of a peasant lodged in roots near the shore.
 When they touch the body, a flurry of living presence seems to rise from it and disappear into the sky.
 Later, they see the body is pockmarked with funnel shapes similar to the ones viewed across the island's coastline during their experience.
 These are "Their awful mark!" the Swede says.
-The body is swept away, resembling an "otter" they thought they had seen the previous day, and the story ends.
+The body is swept away, resembling an "otter" they thought they had seen just before camping the previous day, and the story ends.

-The precise nature of the mysterious entities in "The Willows" is unclear, and they appear at times malevolent or treacherous, while at times simply mystical and almost divine: "a new order of experience, and in the true sense of the word unearthly," and a world "where great things go on unceasingly...vast purposes...that deal directly with the soul, and not indirectly with mere expressions of the soul."
+The precise nature of the mysterious entities in "The Willows" is unclear, and they appear at times malevolent or treacherous, while at times simply mystical and almost divine: "a new order of experience, and in the true sense of the word unearthly", and a world "where great things go on unceasingly...vast purposes...that deal directly with the soul, and not indirectly with mere expressions of the soul".
 These forces are often contrasted with the natural beauty of the area, itself a vigorous dynamic.
-Overall, the story suggests that the landscape is actually an intersection, a point of contact with a "fourth dimension" — "on the frontier of another world, an alien world, a world tenanted by willows only and the souls of willows."
+Overall, the story suggests that the landscape is actually an intersection, a point of contact with a "fourth dimension" — "on the frontier of another world, an alien world, a world tenanted by willows only and the souls of willows".
+The story includes the concept of an alternate universe which, at a specific place and time, coincides with our own; including the notion of a boundary between worlds growing thin and allowing a bleed-through of forces or beings.
+This trope has often been used since, in both fantasy and horror fiction.